 Required Training To Be A Home Health Aide

-In order to be a certified home health aide (HHA), home health aides must complete a training program – usually offered by community colleges, private schools or employees offering jobs in the field such as home health agencies.
+In order to be a certified home health aide, home health aides must complete a training program – usually offered by community colleges, private schools or employers offering jobs in the field such as home health agencies.

-Because HHA certification requirements vary by state, home health aides may need to satisfy additional requirements if they move out of state.
+Because HHA certification requirements vary by state, home health aides may need to satisfy additional requirements if they move to another state to work.

 HHA Training Requirements and Resources!